 I dropped everything and started graduate school at San Jose State University.
 Long before I was finished with my degree, I had my first full-time jobs in the news business.

-It’s now 2015, more than ten years after someone first handed me a paycheck for doing anything related to online news.
+It’s now 2021, more than 15 years after someone first handed me a paycheck for doing anything related to online news.